-Your department's introduction activities may cover topics such as services available as a student in the department, key academic and administrative staff, health and safety, resources etc.
+Your department's introduction activities may cover topics such as services available to students in the department, key academic and administrative staff, health and safety, resources etc.

 6. Log in to your student email and the Student Portal

 If you have not already done so, log in to your student email account and the Student Portal.
 You log in to these services using your student account (consisting of a user ID and a password).
-Remember to check your student account emails regularly during your time at Lund University as to not miss important information!
+Remember to check your student account emails regularly during your time at Lund University so you don't miss any important information!

 7. Get your Lund University access card

-The LU access card is a photo/swipe card allowing you access into buildings.
+The LU access card is a photo/swipe card giving you access to university buildings.

 Social life at Lund University